-This page will serve as a source for students, faculty, and staff to learn about courses and other resources for exploring the opportunities and challenges of increased life expectancy, as well as the diversity of experiences as people age.
+This page serves as a source for students, faculty, staff and the public to learn about research, resources, opportunities and challenges pertaining to increased life expectancy and the diverse experiences we incur as we age.

 Faculty Course Enhancement Awards